Joshua Kutryk: Early life and education

 Joshua Kutryk was born on March 21, 1982, in Fort Saskatchewan, Alberta.
+His family moved frequently, living in Fort Saskatchewan, Elk Point and Whitehorse before his father retired from a career in the Royal Canadian Mounted Police, at which time the family moved to a cattle farm near Beauvallon, Alberta.
+He attended St. John XXIII Catholic School.
 His family emigrated to Canada from Ukraine in 1910.

 He graduated from the Royal Military College of Canada in 2004 with a bachelor's degree in mechanical engineering.

 He subsequently completed a master's degree in space studies at Embry-Riddle Aeronautical University in 2009, a master's degree in flight test engineering at the Air University in 2012, and a master's degree in defence studies at the Royal Military College of Canada in 2014.
+Joshua Kutryk is a distinguished graduate of the United States Air Force Test Pilot School in Edwards, California.
+He is also a graduate of the Canadian Forces College Joint Command and Staff Program.

 Career

-Prior to joining the Canadian Space Agency (CSA), Kutryk was an experimental test pilot and a fighter pilot in the Canadian Armed Forces (CAF) in Cold Lake, Alberta, where he was the head of the unit in charge of flight-testing fighter aircraft.
+Prior to joining the Canadian Space Agency (CSA), Kutryk was an experimental test pilot and a fighter pilot in the Royal Canadian Air Force (RCAF) in Cold Lake, Alberta, where he led the unit responsible for flight-testing of fighter aircraft in Canada.
 He earned the rank of lieutenant-colonel.
-Kutryk was most notably responsible for the testing of new aircraft technologies on the CF-18 plane.
-Kutryk had served in Libya and Afghanistan during his time in CAF.
+Kutryk was most notably responsible for the testing of new aircraft technologies on the CF-18 fighter jet.
+Kutryk served in combat deployments to both Libya and Afghanistan during his time in the RCAF.
+He has accumulated over 4200 hours of flying experience across more than 40 types of aircraft.

 In 2012, he received the Liethen-Title Award for the top test pilot graduate from the U.S. Air Force Test Pilot School.
 This award was also conferred to his fellow astronaut Chris Hadfield in 1988.